Wild Animals and Empty Space

 The problem God names is not the presence of enemies, but the danger of emptiness.

 An uninhabited land does not remain neutral.
-It becomes overrun.
+It become overrun.

 So God says He will work slowly: